RetroDECK/ES-DE/CONTRIBUTING.md

 * Badges highlighting things like favorite games, completed games etc. (will require theme support)
 * Virtual (on-screen) keyboard
 * Support for the Raspberry Pi 4 (Raspberry Pi OS)
+* Improve full-screen support and make game launching more seamless, remove the temporary full-screen hacks
 * Add GLM library dependency for matrix and vector operations, decommission the built-in functions
 * AppImage release on Linux